storj/docs/app/(docs)/object-mount/user-guides/uninstall/page.md

 ## Package manager uninstallation

-Use the commands in the following sections to uninstall cunoFS for specific Linux distributions.
+Use the commands in the following sections to uninstall Object Mount for specific Linux distributions.

 ### Debian derivatives (e.g. Ubuntu)